 top of page

 Print: Baxter - CL 265 - Signed on the right-hand corner, "Published Decr.
 9, 1853, by G. Baxter, Proprietor and Patentee, London.”
 A commonly seen print BUT most probably 80% seen are later hand coloured reproductions.
-Some are obvious and some are so well done that I have to get out my 100% genuine copy on a stamped mount to make a comparison before I make a final decision.
+Some are obvious and some are so well done see my ‘fakes and forgeries’ page.
+This copy is guaranteed 100% genuine.

-It was printed mainly for the American market about the time of the Great Exhibition in New York in 1853, where Baxter had a stall for the sale of his prints.
+It was possibly originally printed with the American market in mind about the time of the Great Exhibition in New York in 1853, where Baxter had a stall for the sale of his prints.

 This print and No. 258 "The Slaves" gave reference to the anti -slavery movement which ‘culminated’ (among other reasons) in the American Civil War of 1861 - 65